geokall/security-trusted-ca/README.md

 In case a webpage, shares useful information, https is been used.

 ## TLS
-Transport Layer Security (TLS) encrypts data sent over the Internet to ensure that eavesdroppers and hackers are unable <br />
-to see what you transmit which is particularly useful for private and sensitive information such as passwords, credit card numbers, <br/ >
+Transport Layer Security (TLS) encrypts data sent over the Internet to ensure that eavesdroppers and hackers are unable to see what you transmit which is particularly useful for private and sensitive information such as passwords, credit card numbers, <br/ >
 and personal correspondence.